+- The flavor!
 The sandwich is a delightful combination of savory and sweet.
 It’s often served with a raspberry sauce to enhance the sweetness.

 How to Make a Monte Cristo Sandwich

-ASSEMBLE.
+- ASSEMBLE.
 Make sandwiches, placing 1 slice of cheese between 1 slice of turkey and 1 slice of ham.
 Cut sandwiches in half, put in a toothpick to hold the sandwich together.

-FRY.
+- FRY.
 Dip in egg batter and fry in 360°F oil, until golden brown.
 Drain on paper towels.
 Remove toothpick and add a dusting of powdered sugar.

 Make in an air fryer

-- Line your basket with aluminum foil and spray with cooking spray.
+Preheat the air fryer to 350ºF.
+Line your basket with aluminum foil and spray with cooking spray.

-- Replace the foil with each sandwich you fry.
+Air fry for 8-10 minutes.
+Flip the sandwich, and fry for another 8-10 minutes.
+Replace the foil with each sandwich you fry.
 Enjoy!

-COMBINE.
-Mix, then add 2 cups of fresh or frozen raspberries.
+- Mix, then add 2 cups of fresh or frozen raspberries.
 At this point, add more sugar to taste if you want it sweeter.

-BOIL.
+- BOIL.
 Bring to a boil.
 Continue to boil for 2 minutes, stirring constantly.